skriegman/img/README.md

 Examples
 --------

-1. **basic.py** In this example we evolve running soft robots in a terrestrial environment.
-After running this program for some time, you can start having a look at some of the evolved morphologies and behaviors by opening up some of the generated .vxa located in evosoro/evosoro/basic_data/bestSoFar/fitOnly with ./evosoro/evosoro/_voxcad/release/VoxCad (then selecting the desired .vxa file from "File -> Import -> Simulation")
+After running basic.py for some time, you can start having a look at some of the evolved morphologies and behaviors by opening up some of the generated .vxa files with the graphical interface VoxCAD.

-**swimming_basic.py**In this example we plug a different version of VoxCad in (_voxcad_land_water), which implements some additional features.
-One of them is a simple mesh-based fluid model, that allows you to observe how soft morphologies evolve in a fluid environment.
+    ./evosoro/evosoro/_voxcad/release/VoxCad

-The setup is almost identical to basic.py (same genotype and phenotype, based on a discrete materials palette), with the addition of few parameters involved in the fluid model.
+Then selecting the desired .vxa file from "File -> Import -> Simulation"

-The .vxa files generated in this example will embed two additional tags (FluidEnvironment and AggregateDragCoefficient) telling to the physics engine that we want to simulate a fluid environment (floor and gravity are disabled, drag forces are added).
+The .vxa files for the best performing individuals will be saved in evosoro/evosoro/basic_data/bestSoFar/fitOnly.

-**swimming_complex.py**In this example we plug a different version of VoxCad in (_voxcad_land_water),which implements some additional features.
+1. **basic.py** evolve running soft robots in a terrestrial environment.

-We evolve soft robots in a simple fluid environment (as in swimming_basic.py).
-In addition to some discrete phenotypic traits (voxel material based on a predefined palette of materials), we evolve some continuous phenotypic traits: the stiffness distribution and the actuation phase offset, which are real values associated to each voxel.
-We also evolve the global actuation frequency.
+2. **swimming_basic.py** a simple mesh-based fluid model, that allows you to observe how soft morphologies evolve in a fluid environment.

-**growth_basic.py**
+3. **swimming_complex.py** evolve soft robots in a simple fluid environment along with additional attribtues that allow for more complexe behaviors.

-todo: refer to examples, how to run them and run associated vxa
+4. **growth_basic.py** plants that grow towards a light source

 Documentation